bdfinst/total-perspective-vortex/README.md

 - `npm test`: Run all of the tests
 - `npm run test:ci`: Test in watch mode

+### Known quirks with NextJS

+When running in dev mode and changing styling in MaterialUI, NextJS can get a bit lost on style names.
+Kill and re-start the dev server after style changes.

 ## Contributions

 Thanks for considering contributing to this value stream mapping tool.
 We have a few requests.